springboardmentor121/Text_summarization_project/README.md

 This project utilizes the T5 model, a state-of-the-art transformer-based architecture, to create summaries that may include rephrasing and new phrases not present in the original text.

 ### Key Steps
-#### 1.Data Preparation 📦:
+#### 1. Data Preparation 📦:

-Import necessary libraries.
+   • Import necessary libraries.
-Load the Samsum dataset, a benchmark for text summarization tasks.
+   • Load the Samsum dataset, a benchmark for text summarization tasks.

-Preprocessing 🔄:
+#### 2. Preprocessing 🔄:

-Tokenize the input articles and summaries to prepare them for the T5 model.
+    • Tokenize the input articles and summaries to prepare them for the T5 model.

-Model Loading 🚀:
+#### 3. Model Loading 🚀:

 Load the pre-trained T5 model for conditional generation.
 Summarization Function ✍️: